Suggestion: Watch the 10 minutes video tutorial before reading this article

 - Issuing authority stamp (the stamp include the text “automatic import license” in Chinese and the city of issuance)

-You can visit MOFCOM’s website and download the automatic import license application form.
+If you want to apply for a Chinese import license, you can visit MOFCOM’s website and download the automatic import license application form.

 Should I or the Chinese importer apply for an import license?